servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 #### Docker Registry

 By default, DockerHub is configured as the registry for the ESCM software.
-If it is necessary to use a custom registry, its configuration can be specified.
+If it is required to use a custom registry, you can specify its configuration.
 Depending on the registry, authentication can also be configured.

-**Use Docker Hub** : true if you use the official ESCM Docker images as provided on Docker Hub, false otherwise.
+**Use Docker Hub** : true if you use the official ESCM Docker images as provided on DockerHub, false otherwise.

 **Authentication Required** : true if the registry requires authentication or if you want to use authentication, false otherwise.

-**User** : User name for login registry authentication
+**User** : User name for registry authentication

 **Password** : Password for registry authentication